 The CSLA Staff, Executive Committee and Board members provide services through a commitment to meeting and exceeding identified standards.

-Membership in the CSLA is obtained by joining a provincial or territorial component association.
+Membership in the CSLA is obtained by joining a provincial, territorial or regional component association.
 Advanced education, professional work experience and in some cases passing a professional entrance exam are the requirements to become a member of a component association.

 Note: The information on this website is in the public domain and may be shared